Spring Boot Pre-Interview Guide Part 7: Advanced Patterns — Spring Boot 4 · Kotlin 2.3 · Events · Async · Multi-module

 @Async

-boolean result = smsSender.send(phoneNumber, message);
+val result = smsSender.send(phoneNumber, message)

-return CompletableFuture.completedFuture(result);
+return CompletableFuture.completedFuture(result)

 }